Sydney Renée Courtauld: Philanthropy

 Renée inherited significant wealth following her parents' deaths, which allowed her to dedicate herself to philanthropy without financial constraints.
 She contributed to causes such as animal welfare and education.
 Her will included donations to animal welfare charities, and she left her house and property to the National Trust.

 Personal life

 Sydney Renée Courtauld never married.
 She lived with her younger sister Catharine Courtauld at Bocken, their Arts and Crafts-style home in Great Missenden, Buckinghamshire.
 The sisters hosted events such as garden parties to raise funds for suffrage campaigns.

 On the 26 February 1962, Courtauld died aged 89 in Weymouth, Dorset.

-Legacy

-Sydney Renée Courtauld's life reflected her commitment to social justice, gender equality, and philanthropy.
-Her contributions to the suffrage movement helped pave the way for women's voting rights in Britain.
-Her philanthropic efforts continued to benefit communities long after her death in 1962.